-Sacred Heart University’s new hockey arena is a continuation of a multi-year expansion program to support student growth, engagement and personal development.
+Sacred Heart University’s new hockey arena is a continuation of a multi-year expansion program.
+It looks to support student growth, engagement and personal development.

 Sacred Heart University (SHU) recently broke ground on its $70 million hockey and skating arena located on the University’s west campus.
-The new facility will house Division I men’s and women’s hockey programs, the figure skating team, the men’s club team, and a new women’s program starting next fall.
+So, the new facility will house Division I men’s and women’s hockey programs, the figure skating team, the men’s club team, and a new women’s program starting next fall.

 “It is the continuation of a multi-year expansion program to support student growth, engagement and personal development,” said John J. Petillo, SHU’s president, in a statement.
 “This facility will serve our student-athletes both on and off the ice.”

-The arena will be named for the Martire family, Frank and Marisa Martire, who gifted $5 million in support of the arena.
-Frank Martire is a 1969 graduate of SHU and a chairman of the university’s board of trustees.
+The arena will be named for the Martire family, Frank and Marisa Martire.
+They gifted $5 million in support of the arena.
+In fact, Frank Martire is a 1969 graduate of SHU and a chairman of the university’s board of trustees.

 Development and construction of the 122,158-square-foot facility is a collaboration among JLG Architects, the SLAM Collaborative, Dimensional Innovations and Consigli Construction.